adil-adysh/adysh-blog/README.md

 1. Detect the new or updated post in the `/posts` directory.
 2. Publish it to your Hashnode blog.
 3. Publish it to your dev.to account.
-4. Publish the specific file `posts/example-post.md` to Medium (you can update this in the workflow file or enhance the workflow to detect the latest changed file).
+4. Publish it to Medium.

 Your repository is now a single source of truth for all your technical articles!